fullcalendar/fullcalendar-docs/_docs-v5/event-popover/dayPopoverFormat.md

 title: dayPopoverFormat
 ---

-Determines the date format of title of the popover created by the [eventLimitClick](eventLimitClick) option.
+Determines the date format of title of the popover created by the [moreLinkClick](moreLinkClick) option.

 <div class='spec' markdown='1'>
 [Date Formatter](date-formatting), *default*: